Ausgrid Time Of Use customers getting a raw deal

 If it looks like price gouging…

 Energy retailers should have the opportunity to innovate and try different pricing offers to appeal to households.
 If there’s a genuine trade-off – between peak rates and lower rates – then bring it on.
-But suppose it’s simply hanging onto the old peak rate periods long after the networks have cut their costs.
-In that case, it’s just another brick in the wall of frustration for Aussie energy consumers.
+But if it’s simply hanging onto the old, more complex TOU periods that don’t reflect network costs.
+In that case, it’s just another brick in the wall of frustration for Aussie energy consumers and limiting their access to lower cost energy.

 Now you know that not all Time of Use plans in Ausgrid are created equal.